 8. Create or Join a Direct Sales Opportunity

 Direct sales may seem like an odd fit for a doctor, but many health-focused direct sales companies would love the chance to work with a medical professional.
 Direct selling offers you the opportunity to share your knowledge with customers and encourage them to use products you feel passionate about.
 If there’s an item that benefits customers’ health or enhances their lives — your promotion and endorsement of the product will help to drive sales.
 With the direct sales model, you pay a small fee for a starter kit and in return, you're given sample products, marketing materials, and training.
 For each sale you make, you'll earn a commission.

 Have a great idea for a direct sales product?
 Dr. Katie Rodan and Dr. Kathy Fields, founded the direct sales company, Rodan + Fields, stating:

 “We want to give everyone access to dermatology-inspired skincare so they can experience the personal confidence that comes with a healthy, clear, even-toned complexion.
 That's why we created Rodan + Fields.”

 If you're interested in starting your own direct sales company, here are some basic steps to get started.

 9. Invent Something

 In every field, necessity is the mother of invention—and the medical field is no exception.
-While most people think of drug development and care advancement when it comes to invention in the medical industry, those aren’t the only areas open to innovation.
+While most people think of drug development and care advancement when it comes to the invention in the medical industry, those aren’t the only areas open to innovation.
 Chances are, you’re faced with little dilemmas every single day.
 What could help you do your job more efficiently, improve patient experience, or just generally make your life easier?